hjhsu/DroneFace/README.md

 images, and 73 portrait images

-* The raw images are taken in 3,680x2,760 resolution with ultra-wide eld of view (170◦) under daylights.
+* The raw images are taken in 3,680x2,760 resolution with ultra-wide field of view (170◦) under daylights.

 * The resolutions of the facial images are between 23x31 and 384x384.